 Getting someone else to collect your money

-- show their own card
+- their own Simple Payment card

 - confirm their memorable date

 If different people collect payments for you, you’ll have to give them your: